SwimmingLiu/YOLOSHOW/README.md

 ### 6. Support Object Detection and Instance Segmentation

-From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation。Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` instance task.
+From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation.
+Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` instance task.

+### 7. Support Model Comparison in Both Object Detection and Instance Segmentation

+From ***YOLOSHOW v2.0*** ，our work supports compare model performance both Object Detection and Instance Segmentation.

 ## Preparation